 For IARRs that become effective at the beginning of a planning year, their value will be determined identically to that of annually allocated ARRs, based on the nodal prices resulting from the annual FTR auction.
 If IARRs become effective during a planning year, then their value for each month remaining in that planning year will be based on the results of the prompt-month FTR auctions.
-For each planning year thereafter, the value of IARRs will be determined identically to that of annually allocated ARRs, based on the nodal prices resulting from the annual FTR auctions.
 For each planning year thereafter, the value of IARRs will be determined identically to that of annually allocated ARRs, based on the nodal prices resulting from the annual FTR auction.